Best Reverse Image Search Services (Apps + Engines) to use in 2021

-There are a lot of times when you come across an interesting image that you know nothing about, but are curious to learn about it.
-This is where the reverse image search service comes into play.
-Available in the form of an app, browser extension, or search engine, the service allows you to upload an image on the internet and get relevant information in return.
+There are a lot of times when you come across an interesting image that you know nothing about but are curious to find out.
+This is where reverse image search services come into play.
+Available in the form of an app, browser extension, or search engine, these services allow you to upload an image on the internet and get relevant information in return.
 Reverse Image Search helps you quickly discover visually similar images from around the web.

 To simplify things, we have curated a list of some of the best Apps and Search Engines that support reverse image search, to make it easier for you to use these services.

 Google Image is one of the most popular and powerful reverse image search tools on the internet.
 Introduced way back in the year 2001, the service allows you to query using an image, unlike the text-based search, where you search by entering your query in plain text.

 To perform a search, you have three options.
 Either you can upload the image directly or paste a link to the image.
 Likewise, you can drag and drop the image directly to the search window.
 Once the search is initiated, Google looks up for the image in its database and returns a befitting result.
 Since Google is so widespread and has its trenches spread across the internet, it makes it highly likely to get a match for an image in its huge database.
 What makes the service even better is that it is absolutely free and does not impose any kind of restrictions on the size or format of the image you upload.

 You can use the service only on the web version.
 So, if you are using it on a mobile phone, you cannot access the site, since it does not support mobile version.
 However, as a workaround, you can use the ‘Request Desktop Site’ option on your device to get on the desktop version and then use the service.